openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/04-04-canary-releases/assignment.md

 Hi  greeter => '6fee83923a9f' : 8
 ```

-Also, notice that two pods are running, representing both greeter-v1 and greeter-v2:
+Also notice that two pods are running, representing both greeter-v1 and greeter-v2:

 ```
 oc get pods -n serverless-tutorial